 Living with diabetic neuropathy can sometimes be challenging.
 Support groups can offer encouragement and advice about living with diabetic neuropathy.
 Ask your health care provider if there are any in your area, or for a referral to a therapist.
 The ADA offers online support through its website.
 If you find yourself feeling depressed, it may help to talk to a counselor or therapist.

 Preparing for an appointment

-If you don't already see an endocrinologist, you'll likely be referred to one if you start showing signs of diabetes complications.
-An endocrinologist is a doctor who specializes in treating metabolic disorders, such as diabetes.
-You may also be referred to a neurologist, which is a doctor who specializes in treating nervous system problems.
+If you don't already see a specialist in treating metabolic disorders and diabetes (endocrinologist), you'll likely be referred to one if you start showing signs of diabetes complications.
+You may also be referred to a specialist in brain and nervous system problems (neurologist).

 To prepare for your appointment, you may want to: